Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 Since its origins as a primetime drama starring William Shatner and Leonard Nimoy airing during from 1966 to 1969, Star Trek has become a worldwide phenomenon spanning multiple movies, TV series, and other media.

 A new generation of Star Trek TV series, commissioned by the CBS All Access streaming service, began with the 2017 launch of Star Trek: Discovery, with other programs launching since then including Picard, Short Treks, and Lower Decks, with more in the pipeline.

-Current series: As of August 2020, all in-production Star Trek TV series – including Star Trek: Discovery; Star Trek: Short Treks; Star Trek: Picard; and animated series Star Trek: Lower Decks – are available in Canada on Bell Media's Crave streaming service, with new episodes posted the same day as their U.S. release.
+Current series: As of August 2020, all in-production Star Trek TV series – including Star Trek: Discovery; Star Trek: Short Treks; Star Trek: Picard; and animated series Star Trek: Lower Decks – air in Canada on Bell Media's CTV Sci-Fi Channel (formerly Space), with new episodes posted the same day as their U.S. release.
 Subscribers to that basic cable channel can also access episodes on-demand and through the CTV app for a limited time after airing.
 The same new episodes are also made available on Bell's Crave streaming service either the same day or the day after (new episodes of Discovery are currently posted 24 hours after they air on CTV Sci-Fi).

 If you are a cord-cutter, the most straightforward way to access these programs would be to subscribe to Crave's base package, which is $9.99 per month (plus applicable sales taxes), with a free trial of at least 7 days for first-time subscribers.
 You do not need Crave's more expensive Movies + HBO or Starz tiers to access these series.

 Classic series: Episodes of classic Star Trek series – including the original series, The Next Generation, Deep Space Nine, Voyager, and Enterprise – are available in Canada on both Crave and Netflix, in addition to regular airings on CTV Sci-Fi.